Open-Acidification/Open-Acidification.github.io/_docs/11-overview.md

 However, the Tank Controller can be used by anyone who wants to precisely control temperature and/or pH in an aquarium.
 The Tank Controller costs approximately $150 to build and has many of the features that units costing many times more.

-To control pH, the Tank Controller can connect to a glass pH electode to detect the pH of the aquarium.
+To control pH, the Tank Controller can connect to a glass pH electrode to detect the pH of the aquarium.
 The Tank Controller can lower tank pH by interfacing with a solenoid valve attached to a CO<sub>2</sub> regulator to bubble CO<sub>2</sub> into the aquarium.

 Temperature is controlled by attaching a PT-100 temperature probe to the Tank Controller to sense temperature of the aquarium.